wboulton/CTFWriteups/rev/UMDCTF2025/cmsc351/cmsc351.md

 2. **rev**:
     I try to find a function that returns a number other than 0 and look at the function call graph in binja.

-I chose to brute force during the ctf, but I came back to this challenge after the ctf was over to try the more manual approach.
+I chose to brute force during the ctf, but I came back to this challenge after the ctf was over to try the more sophisticated approach.

 ## brute force
 First I wrote all of the possible input strings to a file using c: